-First, although GA with binary encoding reduces the need to fit every possible changepoint model, it represents candidate solutions as vectors of length \(N\), resulting in high-dimensional chromosomes, especially for long time series.
+First, although genetic algorithms with binary encoding reduce the need to fit every possible changepoint model, it represents candidate solutions as vectors of length \(N\), resulting in high-dimensional chromosomes, especially for long time series.
 Second, binary encoding permits unrealistic changepoint configurations, such as placing a changepoint at \(t=1\) or assigning two adjacent changepoints at times \(t\) and \(t+1\).
 Such configurations can lead to convergence issues during parameter estimation (e.g., computational singularities when inverting matrices), particularly in models with complex structures.
-Third, for time series models such as autoregressive moving-average (ARMA) \citep{shumway2000time}, autoregressive integrated moving-average (ARIMA) \citep{shumway2000time}, and periodic autoregressive (PAR) models \citep{lu2010mdl}, the \CRANpkg{GA} package requires users to pre-specify order parameters (i.e., AR, MA, or PAR orders) to run the algorithm \citep{shibata1976selection, scrucca2017ga}.
+Third, for time series models with changepoints, such as piecewise autoregressive moving-average (ARMA) processes \citep{davis2006structural,shi2022changepoint}, piecewise trend-stationary series with periodic autoregressive (PAR) innovations \citep{lu2010mdl}, the \CRANpkg{GA} package requires users to pre-specify order parameters (i.e., AR, MA, or PAR orders) to run the algorithm \citep{shibata1976selection, scrucca2017ga}.
 These parameters define the number of past observations or residuals used to model temporal dependencies.
 When the true orders are unknown, a separate model selection step is required to estimate them.
 However, standard estimation methods often degrade unless the changepoint locations are known a priori.
 Ideally, a changepoint detection method should dynamically and simultaneously estimate both the model structure and the changepoint locations to enable more robust analysis.

-Instead of using binary encoding, many studies have adopted a more compact chromosome representation, where the number of changepoints and their locations are encoded directly as integer-valued vectors.
-This approach substantially reduces chromosome dimensionality and improves both computational and memory efficiency.
-Such representations have been used in earlier work with both standard GAs \citep{polushina2011change, li2012multiple, lee2014trends} and island model GAs \citep{davis2006structural, lu2010mdl, hewaarachchi2017homogenization, li2025MTMcpt} for changepoint detection.
-Our \CRANpkg{changepointGA} package provides a specialized R framework for GA-based changepoint detection, with the additional capability of jointly selecting the time series model structure (e.g., AR, MA, ARIMA, or PAR orders), as described in \citet{lu2010mdl}.
-Users may supply problem-specific fitness functions and define customized genetic operators using either R or \CRANpkg{Rcpp}.
-By default, the GA executes sequentially, but the package also supports parallel computation to improve performance, particularly when fitness evaluations are computationally intensive.
-The package is now publicly available on R CRAN.